-There are three ways to physically install the Switch, either set the Switch on its four rubber feet for desktop placement, mount the switch in a standard-sized, 19-inch

-1U high rack for rack-mount placement, or horizontally on the wall.
+Before connecting cables to the Switch, first you will physically install the Switch.
+Either set the Switch on its four rubber feet for desktop placement or mount the Switch in a standard-sized, 19-inch wide, 1U high rack for rack-mount placement.